-The Law 20.936 of 2016 adds for the first time in Chilean legislation aspects related to energy storage, defining storage systems and integrating it as part of the power system.
-The definition presented in the current Chilean Electricity Law regarding storage systems is as follows:
+The Law 20,936 of 2016 added for the first time in Chilean legislation aspects related to energy storage, including Energy Storage Systems to the list of coordinated by the SEN. The definition presented regarding storage systems is as follows:

 “Technological equipment capable of withdrawing energy from the electric system, transforming it into another type of energy (chemical, potential, thermal, among others) and storing it with the objective of, by an inverse transformation, injecting it back into the electrical system, contributing to safety, sufficiency or economic efficiency of the system”.

 It should be mentioned that the regulation of the coordination and operation of the national electric system is in elaboration, in which the provisions to integrate the storage systems in the programming and operation of the system are established.
 Specifically, it establishes the obligations of the Coordinator to operate the withdrawals and energy injections of these systems, and defines its participation in the system of arbitration of energy prices.
 Also, it establishes the methodology to consider these systems within the operation programming, as well as how to determine the variable costs and the recovery window of the storage system.

 In general, storage systems are categorized by the type of energy they store, such as: electrochemical, mechanical, electrical and thermal.
 Figure 11 shows the main types of energy and storage technologies.